 Solo is also used to set the gain of each channel correctly.
-When a channel is soloed, you can adjust the channel gain [23] until your input source reaches the level of the 0 dB LED of the left meter.
+When a channel is soloed, adjust the channel gain [23] until the input source reaches the level of the 0 dB LED of the left meter.
 Select PFL on the SOLO MODE switch [60] for gain setting.